thesobercoder/polygon/README.md

 | :construction:     |                                             | Next Display        |
 | :construction:     |                                             | Previous Display    |

+> [!NOTE]
+> Polygon also includes a `polygon.ini` file which allows you to configure different shortcuts for each layout.
+Please refer to the AutoHotkey v2 [List of Keys](https://www.autohotkey.com/docs/v2/KeyList.htm) documentation to choose shortcuts of your preference.

 ## Bugs and feature requests

 Have a bug or a feature request, please open a new issue.